 Fish Mousse Starter Recipe

-This delightful fish mousse recipe is simple to make and guaranteed to start your dinner off in style.
-If you want to learn how to make fish mousse, this is a great recipe to use because the mousse tastes fresh and flavourful, without being too strong.
+This delightful fish mousse starter recipe is simple to make and guaranteed to start your dinner off in style.
+If you want to learn how to make fish mousse, this is a great recipe to use because the mousse tastes fresh and flavorful, without being too strong.
 Serve it with crackers or bread.

 A Great Starter Idea

 Fish mousse goes nicely before any main course.
 This fish mousse starter recipe is made with smoked salmon but you can use any kind of fish – perhaps tuna, trout or something else.

 This is a very basic recipe and it combines fish, cream, gelatin to make it set, a bit of dill and some lemon, so you can be creative.

 Serve this delicious fish mousse starter recipe with some cream poured over it and a few sprigs of parsley.
 Another nice serving idea is to put the fish mousse into a piping bag and pipe it on to crackers or Melba toast.
 Fish mousse is versatile and you can serve it however you fancy.
 Offering a typically French charm, this recipe is something that will catch your dinner guests’ eyes because they probably won’t have sampled anything quite like this before.
 Look at the ingredients list though and you will see you need very few ingredients to make it.